 As the owner of a speciality fabric store I often get asked the question; ‘Is this fabric local or imported?’
 The answer is often not as straight forward as one might think.
 I have come to realize that these two terms need a bit more of an explanation, and after speaking to many of my customers about their perception of these meanings, I have come to a conclusion.

 Generally speaking, the term ‘local’ fabric refers to dress fabrics bought locally, for example at your nearest fabric store.
 These are usually on the lower price scale, and your average run-of-the-mill products.
-Ironically, these are most often not produced locally, but imported mainly from China.
+Ironically, these are most often not produced locally, but imported mainly from China, Pakistan and India.
 It is easily accessible and does the job if you’re not looking for anything fancy.
 In my opinion, the term ‘local’ is being done an injustice.

 The term ‘imported’ is often used to describe luxury fabrics of very high quality, mostly imported from the USA and Europe.
 These fabrics are hard to come by locally and cost a pretty penny.
 Some have fancy prints and others are made from rare fibers.

 My very favorite kind of fabric is a true local fabric – the kind that is manufactured in a local, South African mill, and bonus points if it is made from locally grown cotton yarn!
 So why don’t we see more of these fabrics in our fabric stores?
 The South African textile market has long been a depressed industry, harmed by cheap Chinese imports and a receding economy.
 Local mills now mostly produce fabrics for the few clothing factories that are still in business.
 It is rare to find beautifully made, true local fabric in a fabric store.
 This is why the term ‘local’, referring to cheap imports offends me so.